FateEvent/enter-the-matrix/README.md

 	}
 }
 ```
-Trait bounds directly inserted after `impl<>` specify constraints on the type parameters for the entire implementation block.
+Trait bounds directly inserted in between angle brackets after `impl<>` specify constraints on the type parameters for the entire implementation block.
 These bounds apply globally to all functions and associated items within the implementation.
 For example:

 ```rust